-Currently I'm a freelance journalist and I've spent years writing about politics, foreign affairs, and entertainment.
+By training I'm a journalist and I've spent years writing about politics, foreign affairs, and entertainment.
 I've interviewed Benjamin Netanyahu, Mel Brooks, and most recently Ron Ben-Israel, the Sweet Genius.

 I am eccentric, entertaining, and ready for adventure.
 So let's see where the yellow brick road (or the 1 train) will take us.